hashicorp/terraform/website/README.md

 **Launch Site Locally**

 1. Navigate into your local `terraform` top-level directory and run `make website`.
-2. Open `http://localhost:4567` in your web browser.
-While the preview is running, you can edit pages and Middleman will automatically rebuild them.
+2. Open `http://localhost:3000` in your web browser.
+While the preview is running, you can edit pages and the site will automatically re-build them.
 3. When you're done with the preview, press `ctrl-C` in your terminal to stop the server.

 ## Deploying Changes